Find out what it takes to list on Amazon and sell on a tight budget in part 6 of our tutorial.

 When it comes to advertisingAdvertising is a means of communication … More, Pay Per Click is the most popular option for launching products on Amazon.
 It’s an on-platform option for Amazon customers.
 And Amazon’s customers are already keen to buy.
 So, it’s much more effective than off-platform advertising.

 Also, with these ads, you have full visibility into keyword conversion data.
 You can adjust keywords as you go.
 And it’s also the most cost-effective option for advertising on Amazon.
-But we’ll discuss this topic in greater detail in the next edition of our series, “How to Sell on Amazon in 2020”.
+But we’ll discuss this topic in greater detail later on in our series, “How to Sell on Amazon in 2023”.

 Until then, if you’re launching products on Amazon this year, be sure to follow our blog and soak up all of this information we’re sharing with sellers.
-Whether you’re a seasoned merchant or completely new to the marketplace, make sure you get up to speed with the latest changes and try all the latest software before you list on Amazon.
+Whether you’re new or a seasoned merchant, make sure you’re up to speed with the latest changes and tools before you list on Amazon.

 Melanie takes an active interest in all things Amazon.
 She keeps an eye on the latest developments and keeps Amazon sellers up to speed.